CocoonIO/cocoon-cloud-sdk/README.md

 # cocoon-sdk

 The Cocoon SDK is the easiest way to integrate your app with the Cocoon Cloud Compiler.
-It enables authentication with Cocoon credentials and allows to create, update and compile HTML5 projects in the cloud programmatically.
+It enables authentication with Cocoon.io and allows to create, update and compile HTML5 projects in the cloud programmatically.

 ##Setup your project